ManishKC030/Python/README.md

 Getting Started With Python🐍....

-You can learn from Handbook📖 by CodeWithHarry metioned above.
+You can learn from Handbook📖 metioned above.